psychemedia/storytelling-notes/godmother-death.md

 the ground that was stuck to him on the mole, under t carried and which dust he dissolved in water and so < pit gave.
-The godfather Smrf told him that he himself: choriet nikda and will live until he prays “Ot
+The godfather Smrf told him that he himself: choriet nikda and will live until he prays "Ot
 So he never prayed for him.
 She also reminds him ppmodlU with him, but he nothing.
 The decay flew on four j ^ srípácb k ill.
 Here a child sits in his way, f
 Ä »F jojTBe. ducats - and cries. „Čo ti ie * í ^ o ^ íXä% í
-- «ro says:“ My father beats me that I do not know * help ^ Wt ^
+- «ro says:" My father beats me that I do not know * help ^ Wt ^